-- The 12-13-month day schedule, Monday through Friday from 8:30 am to 3:00 pm.
+- The 12-13-month day schedule, Monday through Thursday for 1st & 2nd quarter; Monday through Friday for 3rd & 4th quarter; from 8:30 am to 3:00 pm.
 Clinical rotations may start earlier in the morning and last for seven hours.
-If necessary, students may be required to attend evening clinical rotations. - The 15-16 month evening schedule, four evenings a week from 3:30 pm to 10:00 pm.
+If necessary, students may be required to attend evening clinical rotations. - The 15-16-month evening schedule, meets Monday through Thursday evenings from 3:30 pm to 10:00 pm.
 Clinical rotations may start earlier in the afternoon and last for seven hours.
 If necessary, students may be required to attend day clinical rotations.